 The REST interface handles communication between the client application and jadice server

-via common HTTP requests as well as GET
+via common HTTP requests as well as GET,

-methods.
+POST, and DELETE methods.
 Messages are exchanged in

 XML or JSON format.